-1997 - Bob Dylan played "Knocking On Heaven's Door" and "A Hard Rain's A-Gonna Fall" for Pope John Paul II and an audience of 300,000 at the World Eucharist Congress in Bologna, Italy.
-For the 77-year-old Pope, it was a chance to connect with young people, and the pontiff did so by invoking Dylan's song "Blowin' In The Wind" during his sermon.'
+1997 - Bob Dylan plays "Knocking On Heaven's Door" and "A Hard Rain's A-Gonna Fall" for Pope John Paul II and an audience of 300,000 at the World Eucharist Congress in Bologna, Italy.
+For the 77-year-old Pope, it's a chance to connect with young people, and the pontiff does so by invoking Dylan's song "Blowin' In The Wind" during his sermon.

 Meat Loaf was born on this day in 1947.
-His 1977 Jim Steinman-produced debut, Bat Out of Hell, has sold over 40 million copies worldwide.
-Meat Loaf carved out an impressive arc as an actor, appearing in the original Broadway theater cast of The Rocky Horror Show, the musical Hair, and in the David Fincher-directed film Fight Club.
+With his blustery, wounded romantic-on-the-brink-of-a-breakdown style, Marvin Lee Aday (aka Meat Loaf) was one of the biggest chart acts of the 1970s before enjoying a commercial renaissance two decades later.
+His 1977 Jim Steinman-produced debut, Bat Out of Hell, has sold over 40 million copies worldwide and spawned a hit-making trilogy that yielded the 1993 Grammy-winning single "I'd Do Anything for Love."
+In addition to his successful music career, Meat Loaf carved out an impressive arc as an actor, appearing in the original Broadway theater cast of The Rocky Horror Show as well as the movie, the musical Hair, and in the David Fincher-directed film Fight Club.

-On This Day In Music History was sourced from This Day in Music, Song Facts, The Guardian, Allmusic, and Wikipedia.
+On This Day In Music History was sourced from This Day in Music, Song Facts, Allmusic, Don Kirshner, The Guardian, Classic Bands, Rolling Stone, and Wikipedia.